PetrKryslUCSD/FinEtools.jl/docs/integration.md

 There are two kinds of integrals in the weighted-residual finite element method: integrals over the interior  of the domain,  and integrals over the boundary of the domain.

 Consequently, in a typical simulation one would need  two meshes: one for the interior  of the domain,  and one for the boundary.
 Obviously, the one for the boundary will be derived from the mesh  constructed for the interior.

-Often only at part  of the entire boundary  of the interior mesh  is   used:  on some parts of the boundary  the boundary condition is boundary condition is implied as homogeneous (i. e. zero).
+Often only a part  of the entire boundary   is   used:  on some parts of the boundary  the  boundary condition is implied as homogeneous (i. e. zero).
 For instance, a traction-free boundary.
 Therefore the necessary integrals are typically evaluated over a subset of the entire boundary.

 ## Manifold dimension

 Finite elements  have  a certain manifold dimension.
 Tetrahedra  and hexahedra are three-manifolds, triangles and quadrilaterals are two-manifolds, triangles and quadrilaterals are two-manifolds, lines are one-manifolds, and points are zero-manifolds.

 Elements are equipped with an "other" dimension which boosts the manifold dimension to produce the required dimension for  the integration.
 For instance,  a line element can be equipped with an "other" dimension to represent a cross-section so that a volume integral can be evaluated over a line element.
 Or, a line element can be given an "other" dimension as a thickness to result in a physical dimension needed to evaluate a surface integral.

 The "other"  dimension  has the following meaning  for finite elements of different manifold dimensions: